 Here’s the current breakdown of Amazon’s fixed commission rates by category:

-You can see the highest paying niche is luxury beauty at 10%, while Amazon gift cards get 0%.
+The highest paying niche is Amazon games at 20%, while Amazon gift cards get 0%.
 At the same time, digital video games, health, and personal care earn a low commission of 1%.
 Then other categories like automotive and kitchen fall somewhere in the middle.

 You get paid the fixed commission rate depending on what the product category is.